marcoagpinto/aoo-mozilla-en-dict/README.md

 I (Marco Pinto) am only improving the en_GB.
 The en_US and en_CA are maintained by Kevin Atkinson.
-Please please contact Kevin directly for the latter two: see http://wordlist.aspell.net and https://sourceforge.net/projects/wordlist/files/Hunspell
+Please contact Kevin directly for the latter two: see http://wordlist.aspell.net and https://sourceforge.net/projects/wordlist/files/Hunspell